Heading into my 12th year as a strength & conditioning coach, I’ve heard every possible goal.

 I’ve been there personally and I have coached A LOT of people who live this lifestyle, their results are slow or non-existent.

-Those that succeed in fitness are:
+Those that succeed in fitness and life are:

 - Strong-minded, have a growth mindset